clay584/misc_net_scripts/f5/f5_backup/README.md

 5) Specify the path the the user's .bash_profile and the location of the script config file at the top of auto_backup.sh.

-6) Modify the auto_backup.conf file to your liking, adding all of your F5 devices in the config file.
+6) Rename the auto_backup.conf.sample file to auto_backup.conf and change the settings to your liking, and add all of your F5 devices in the config file.

 7) Add this to your local user's crontab.
 ```